"WordPress powers more than 30% of the web..." but should it power your site?

 Now let's say we want to have a detailed page for all those same people to show their full bio and contact info.
 In WordPress, we would need to copy/paste all the information to those unique individual pages.
 Worse yet, with most WordPress sites plug-ins are used to make unique features that make the content display in a unique way which adds to the number of clicks needed to edit even the unique pages.

 If we built the site in Craft of the other hand, we could do this in multiple ways.
 If the staff members might also need to access the back end, we can create unique users with all of their information saved to their profile (first and last name, phone, email, bio, positions, image, etc...) all as separate pieces of content.
 Then we would build out the "staff" page with references to certain pieces of their profile and just allow you as the user to select which staff show up on that page.
 And we can even build out another page for each individual user that displays all content entered into their profile.
 You don't even have to create those, they are auto-populated with the data entered by the user (if you choose).
-Next is quick video walk through of a site we built in Craft for a local restaurant we love.
+Next is a quick video walkthrough of a site we built in Craft for a local restaurant we love.